A fascinating book that I read towards the end of 2017 was ‘The 48 Laws of Power’ by Robert Greene.

 Everyone understands the need for change in the abstract, but on the day-to-day level people are creatures of habit.
 Too much innovation is traumatic, and will lead to revolt.
 If you are new to a position of power, or an outsider trying to build a power base, make a show of respecting the old way of doing things.
 If change is necessary, make it a gentle improvement on the past.

 Trying to change my eating habits has taught me this law better than anything else recently.
-As soon as I try to be too restrictive, I do rebel against any prescriptions.
+As soon as I try to be too restrictive, I rebel against any prescriptions.
 Long-term sustainable changes are again much better than short-term dramatic changes.
-The 20-minute walk that you manage to do is also better than the 10km run that you do not, so start small, and try to build up slowly.
+The 20-minute walk that you manage to do is better than the 10km run you do not, so start small and try to build up slowly.
 If you can do this, changes are much more likely to stick.

-I also recommend checking out my dealing with toxic people article for more information on how to successfully manage and survive difficult interactions.
+I also recommend checking out my dealing with toxic people article for more information on successfully managing and surviving difficult interactions.